 Edith holds current memberships with Pomeroy United Methodist Church, Daughters of the Pioneers, F.N.
 Chapter P.E.O., Garfield County Historical Society, Eastern Washington Agricultural Museum, Daughters of the American Revolution, Hi-Lo Chrysanthemum Society and All Seasons Garden Club.

 Her greatest joy was her family which includes children Suzanne Grove and Gary (Janice) Cole; granddaughters Nicole Maltby and partner Jeremy Nagowski, and Kristen Maltby Hughes (Mike); great-grandson Cole and Hayden Hughes.

-Funeral services are planned for 10 a.m.
-February 24 at the Pomeroy Nazarene Church in Pomeroy.
+Funeral services were held February 24 at the Pomeroy Nazarene Church in Pomeroy.

 Memorial contributions may be made to United Methodist Church c/o Charles Woody, P.O.
 Box 127, Pomeroy WA 99347 or Eastern Washington Ag Museum c/o Jay Franks, P.O.
 Box 326, Pomeroy, WA 99347.

 Opal Marie (Wade) Griffin, 96, of Pomeroy, passed away Saturday, Feb.
 6, 2021.